iterative/dvc.org/content/docs/user-guide/visualizing-plots.md

 you overlay plots from different data sources, for example training vs. test results (on the current project version).
 Conversely, you can create multiple plots from a single source file.
-You can also use any plots file in the project, regardless of whether it's a stage outputs.
+You can also use any plots file in the project, regardless of whether it's a stage output.
 This creates a separation between visualization and outputs.

 In order to define the plot, users need to provide data and an optional configuration for the plot.
-The plots should be defined in a `dvc.yaml`, file under the top-level `plots` field.
+The plots should be defined in a `dvc.yaml` file under the top-level `plots` field.

 ```yaml